We can remove court records from Google affordably.

-And if the removal prices are still too high, we’re the original affordable online reputation management group.
-We can suppress of the articles for you at a low monthly cost.
+And if the removal prices are still too high, we’re the original affordable online reputation management company.
+We can suppress all of the public court records for you at a low monthly cost.

 Instead of publishing copies of court cases on it’s site, CaseText.com lists the actual word by word transcript of each public record.
 It literally is “case text.”

 This makes the records even easier to find by Google (actual text usually ranks higher than PDFs) and easier to find by people doing a deep dive on the internet to learn more about you.

 Contact us and we’ll get you a quote for deleting the full case link off of CaseText.com.

 CaseText is legal research software that helps practicing attorneys and law students complete research and writing projects faster.

 It charges for access to it’s vast database of court records, filings, and other legal information and provides intelligent search parameters.
 Cases are categorized based on the area of law they fall under making finding what you need as an attorney a piece of cake.

 The CaseText.com domain name was purchased in 2019 and with over 4.1 million indexed pages, it’s a monster of a website.

 It’s a strong site, with a domain authority of 65 out of 100.